 1. Make a list of assets and debts and decide how you want to distribute your property.
-To get started, you can use our free estate planning worksheet.2.
+To get started, you can use the free Pennyborn.com estate planning worksheet.2.
 Choose a child guardian and property guardian.
 After choosing a guardian, create the documents to explain your choice of guardian.
 See letter to child guardian.3.
 Meet with an attorney to discuss estate planning forms such as a will, trust, power of attorney, and advance directives.

 4. Meet with a financial planner regarding beneficiary designations on IRAs, 401Ks, college savings plans, UTMA accounts, annuities, and life insurance policies.
 Ensure provisions are in place to provide for your children financially.

 5. Buy life insurance or increase death benefits under existing policies if necessary.
 If you have minor children, get legal advice on naming beneficiaries of your life insurance policies to make sure the proceeds are used to support your children.6.
 Make a last will.
 If you do not have a will, making one should be a top priority for the sake of your children.7.
 Review different types of Childrens Trusts.
 Establish and fund a living trust or another type of trust if recommended by your attorney.8.
 Set up a pet trust if you have pets.9.
 Execute a durable power of attorney for finances.
 If you become incapacitated due to an injury or illness, a durable power of attorney gives your agent authority to pay your bills, maintain your home, and ensure bills are paid for your children.
 See

 power of attorney forms.10.
 Make a living will and health care power of attorney.
 To find information on making health care directives in your state, go to